MuhammadElmallah/Comparing-Training-With-and-Without-Data-Augmentation/README.md

 AS Known, when applying deep learning to computer vision tasks it is optimal to have 1,000-5,000 examples per class.
 This means we have a very big problem of data shortage that we are trying to solve using data augmentation.

-We will do to experiments:
+We will do two experiments:

 1. Train MiniVGGNet on Flowers-17 without data augmentation.